If you are considering FUE or FUT hair transplant surgery, then it’s important to know whether you’re the right age for a hair transplant.

 This is more likely to happen if you get a hair transplant too young.
 But no matter what age you get a hair transplant, it’s important to use preventative treatments like Finasteride to keep your native hair intact, so your transplant continues to offer fantastic density.

-While it’s more common to see people who want FUE or FUT treatment when they’re still very young, it’s also possible to leave it too late to get a hair transplant.
+While it’s more common to see people who want FUE or FUT hair transplant procedures when they’re still very young, it’s also possible to leave it too late to get a hair transplant.

 That’s because male pattern baldness is progressive.
-So if you’re vulnerable to male pattern baldness, your hair loss will get worse as you get older.
-If you’re at Norwood stage 5, 6, or 7, it’s more difficult to get the coverage you want from a hair transplant.
+Meaning, that if you are vulnerable to male pattern baldness, you will continue to lose hair as you get older.
+If you’re at Norwood stage 5, 6, or 7, it’s more difficult to get the coverage you want from a hair transplant as there will be limited healthy donor hair available for transplantation.

 While it’s still possible to have a hair transplant when you’re in your 50s or later, it’s much harder to get great results than for men in their 30s and 40s, who typically still have decent mid-scalp hair density.

-Book a free consultation with the Wimpole Clinic for free, impartial advice about whether you’re the right age for a hair transplant, and to discuss all your hair restoration options for now and in the future.
+Book a free consultation with the Wimpole Clinic for free to get impartial advice from a hair transplant specialist about whether you’re the right age for a hair transplant, and to discuss all your hair restoration options for now and in the future.

 Simply fill in your details in the form below and we'll get in touch with you shortly.